globalbioticinteractions/globalbioticinteractions.github.io/parasitetracker/ummz-2020-01-23-notes.md

 2. Jorrit to find UMMZ collections in SCAN/ GBIF/ iDigBio networks
 3. Jorrit to share documented record indexing strategies
 4. Jorrit to analyze manual database export and outline method to implement indexing strategies
+5. Jorrit to consider adding lifestage information to GloBI search pages (see also https://github.com/globalbioticinteractions/globalbioticinteractions/issues/379 ).

 ## Notes